facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 module.exports = getDefaultConfig(__dirname);
 ```

-You can checkout the [metro.config.js file](https://github.com/react-native-community/template/blob/0.78-stable/template/metro.config.js) from the Community template file as reference.
+You can checkout the <RNTemplateRepoLink href="template/metro.config.js">`metro.config.js` file</RNTemplateRepoLink> from the Community template file as reference.

 Then, you need to create a `.watchmanconfig` file in the root of your project.
 The file must contain an empty json object: